 And how should it look?

-So, if we were to reference one of the chapters above, it would look like this.
+So, if we were to reference one of the chapters above in the Author-date style, it would look like this.
 The text in black is the original book reference, and the surrounding blue text gives the chapter details…

 French, R. (2008) ‘Sharing thoughts on leadership and friendship‘, in, James, K. and Collins, J. (eds.)
 Leadership Perspectives: Knowledge into Action.
 Basingstoke: Palgrave Macmillan, pp. 43-57.